Multilevel Modeling: A Second Course

-Mplus will be used for all worked examples, but prior knowledge of Mplus is not essential.
-You are welcome and encouraged to use your own laptop computer with Mplus installed (including the multilevel or combination add-on).
+In the videos, Mplus will be used for all worked examples, but prior knowledge of Mplus is not essential.
+You are welcome and encouraged to use a computer with Mplus installed (including either the multilevel or combination add-on).
 However, this is not required.
-Participants will still benefit from the comprehensive set of slides and syntax that they can apply at a later time.
+You will still benefit from the comprehensive set of slides and syntax that you can apply at a later time.

 This seminar is designed for researchers who have some prior experience with multilevel modeling (e.g., in a seminar, workshop, or course) and who want to deepen and extend their knowledge.
 At a minimum, participants should have a good working knowledge of basic principles of statistical inference (e.g. standard errors, hypothesis tests, confidence intervals), and should also have a good understanding of the theory and practice of linear regression.

 This seminar covers much of the same content as Kristopher Preacher’s 2-week remote Multilevel Structural Equation Modeling seminar.

 “This is a comprehensive course with great sample syntax and output provided.
 The instructor is highly competent; knowledgeable, approachable, and explains things in a way that tends to the varying skill levels of attendees.”